vcflib/bio-vcf/README.md

 ## Special functions

 Note: special functions are not yet implemented!
+Look below for genotype processing which has indexing in 'gti'.

 Sometime you want to use a special function in a filter.
 For example percentage variant reads can be defined as [a,c,g,t]